Together, amazing things can happen

 While we haven't dealt with world wars, great depressions nor the devastating floods of yesteryear, we continue to face challenges with an ever-expanding and diverse population, infrastructure needs as well as the challenge of providing cultural, social and recreational amenities for Edmontonians.

-Without the help and generosity of our partnerships with the City of Edmonton, servus, Realtors Association of Edmonton, Foster Park Brokers, Northlands and FC Edmonton, we would not be able to provide support to the current 157 community leagues in Edmonton, all of whom do such great work in building strong, vibrant communities across the city.
+Without the help and generosity of our partnerships with the City of Edmonton, Servus Credit Union, and Foster Park Brokers, we would not be able to provide support to the current 158 community leagues in Edmonton, all of whom do such great work in building strong, vibrant communities across the city.

 Edmontonians who have a community league membership have a powerful tool in their hands.
 These are the people who start the ball rolling by caring what happens within their community and ultimately, within the city as a whole.

-BE A PART OF IT - join our proud partners and volunteers, for together we can continue to build a vibrant, welcoming city through communities that are, and continue to be, living legacies of civic intiatives, vision and indomitable community spirit.
+Join our proud partners and volunteers!
+Because together we can continue to build a vibrant, welcoming city through communities that are, and continue to be, living legacies of civic initiatives, vision and strong community spirit.